mcverter/zola/README.md

 A simple implementation of the Zola Front End Test

-For starting templates, this project uses express-generator on the back-end starter and create-reacte-app on the front-end.
+For starting templates, this project uses express-generator on the back-end starter and create-react-app on the front-end.

 To start the server:
 * cd server